 The Australia New Zealand Food Standards Code (the Code) currently permits the addition of particular plant sterols to one or more of the following foods: edible oil spreads; low-fat milk; low-fat yoghurt and some breakfast cereals.
+In this assessment, the collective term 'plant sterols' is used for preparations that include phytosterols, phytostanols and their esterified forms; however more specific terms are used as appropriate.

 This Application seeks approval of a generic permission and specifications for phytosterols, phytostanols and their corresponding esters as a replacement for the many specific permissions and specifications that were developed over time in response to previous applications.
 The requested generic permission encompasses plant sterols derived from any source, either in the free or esterified form.
-The requested specifications are those established by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 2008.
+The originally requested specifications are those published by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 2008 and subsequently adopted by reference in the Code in 2009.
+Following consideration of submissions to the A1024 Assessment Report, these specifications are proposed to be modified to set a minimum requirement for 4-desmethyl sterols and to increase solvent residue limits.
 The Application does not seek to expand the range of plant-sterol-fortified foods currently approved.

-This risk assessment has considered the technological suitability, safety, efficacy to lower LDL-cholesterol, and market impact of a potential permission in the Code for the addition of all plant sterols that conform to the JECFA specifications to the four currently approved foods.
+This risk assessment has considered the technological suitability, safety, efficacy to lower LDL-cholesterol, and market impact of a potential permission in the Code for the addition of all plant sterols that conform to the modified JECFA specifications to the four currently approved foods.

 The Risk Assessment Report provides a succinct summary of the evidence supporting the safety of plant sterols.
 Toxicity data, clinical studies and information from published literature supporting the safety of plant sterols have been comprehensively assessed previously by FSANZ and there was no new evidence that would change previous conclusions regarding the safety of plant sterols.
-FSANZ also investigated the suitability and stability of uniformly incorporating plant sterols that conform to the JECFA specifications into the four different food matrices.
+FSANZ also investigated the suitability and stability of uniformly incorporating plant sterols that conform to the modified JECFA specifications into the four different food matrices.
 Technical issues or safety concerns arising from such addition were assessed.